lightbend/fdp-sample-applications/apps/killrweather/README.md

 # KillrWeather

-KillrWeather is a reference application (which is adopted from Datastax's https://github.com/killrweather/killrweather) showing how to easily leverage and integrate [Apache Spark](http://spark.apache.org), [Apache Cassandra](http://cassandra.apache.org), [Apache Kafka](http://kafka.apache.org), [Akka](https://akka.io), and [InfluxDB](https://www.influxdata.com/) for fast, streaming computations.
-This application focuses on the use case of **[time series data](https://github.com/killrweather/killrweather/wiki/4.-Time-Series-Data-Model)**.
+KillrWeather is a reference application that is adopted from Datastax's https://github.com/killrweather/killrweather.
+It shows how to easily leverage and integrate [Apache Spark](http://spark.apache.org), [Apache Cassandra](http://cassandra.apache.org), [Apache Kafka](http://kafka.apache.org), [Akka](https://akka.io), and [InfluxDB](https://www.influxdata.com/) for fast, streaming computations.
+This application focuses on the use case of [time series data](https://github.com/killrweather/killrweather/wiki/4.-Time-Series-Data-Model), specifically weather data.

-This application also can be viewed as a prototypical IoT (or sensors) data collection application, which stores data in the form of a time series.
+This application also can be viewed as a prototypical IoT (e.g., sensors) data collection application, which stores data in the form of a time series.

-> **Disclaimer:** This sample application is provided as-is, without warranty.
+> **DISCLAIMER:** This sample application is provided as-is, without warranty.
 It is intended to illustrate techniques for implementing various scenarios using Fast Data Platform, but it has not gone through a robust validation process, nor does it use all the techniques commonly employed for highly-resilient, production applications.
 Please use it with appropriate caution.

 ## Sample Use Case